 When providing a target area for FL, the AF may provide sub-areas, and provide a maximum number of UEs that should take part in FL from each sub-area.

+3a-4a.
+If the required UE location is a finer granularity area than the Cell level, the NEF invokes Ngmlc_Location service operation with the UE IDs, the current AoI and event ID = Location report.
+GMLC will provide a list of UEs that are within the current AoI to the NEF using the Namf_EventExposure_Notify service operation.
+The NEF obtains the list of possible targets UEs from GMLC within the current AoI.